 Most of these questions should be relatively easy to answer as you should know who your customers are.
 However, if you are creating a banner ad for a client, you should make sure you know who they are targeting the banner towards.
 Spending time researching your target audience will ensure that you do not completely miss the mark and create a banner ad campaign that fails.

-What information and resources do I need to create my banner ad
+What information and resources do I need?

 Finally, you should think about what information and resources you need in order to create your banner ad.
 You should decide what sizes you’re are going to make, how many different versions and different languages the banner needs to be in.
 You should also decide if your banner ad is going to be made in HTML5 or flash or both.
 Once you have found out this information you need to plan what resources you need for example, do you need designers or do you need to find someone to translate the banners into different languages?
 You should also find out when your deadline to create the banner is and how much time that you’re going to spend on the project.